nmouatta/NeuroVisage/README.md

 We have provided saved model weights inside the ```checkpoints``` folder.
 To retrain the model, run ```python3 train_model.py```.

 ### Inference
 To generate a new prediction, run ```python3 predict.py "./checkpoints/training/cp-027.ckpt"```.
 You must provide a path to the checkpoint to load the pre-trained model weights.
 Your checkpoint path must end with **.ckpt**.
 Do not include the rest of the name (ex: .data-00000-of-00001).
+This defaults to running predictions on the CIFAR10 test set (10,000 images).
+To use a different dataset instead, run ```python3 predict.py "./checkpoints/training/cp-027.ckpt" --data_dir "/path/your_data.tfrecord*"```.
+The data must be in **.tfrecord** format.